-Made in the U.S.A. – But Not by Humans
+Made in the U.S.A. – but Not by Humans

 An Imminent $7 Trillion “Summer Panic” Catalyst

-Today, roughly $7 trillion is parked in money‑market funds, earning about 4.5% while investors wait for clarity.
-Strategists at J.P.
-Morgan, BlackRock, and Vanguard all warn that cash will not remain in money markets if the narrative pivots.
+Today, roughly $7 trillion is parked in money‑market funds, earning about 4.5% while investors wait for better opportunities to pop up.

 In other words, we’re all waiting for a catalyst that could be the pin that pops the “cash bubble,” unleashing a violent rotation back into stocks — what we’re calling the 2025 Summer Panic

-In fact, I’m so confident in this big event scheduled to take place very soon – May 7 to be exact – that it is virtually guaranteed to trigger huge moves in the market.
-That’s why I’m hosting a 2025 Summer Panic Summit on Thursday, May 1, at 7 p.m.
-Eastern to give you all the details and help you prepare.
-You can click here to reserve your spot now.
+In fact, I’m so confident that this big event scheduled to take place very soon — May 7 to be exact – that it is virtually guaranteed to trigger huge moves in the market.

 It has been almost 30 years — since 1997 — since investors last saw the same one‑two punch of this bullish signal and a breakthrough technology platform.
 Back then it was the internet.
 This year it is artificial intelligence.

-Note: Editor’s Note: It’s no secret that President Donald Trump wants to bring manufacturing back to the United States.
-And while headlines focus on reshoring and rebuilding American manufacturing, few are asking the obvious question: Who is going to do the work?